A slow, practical introduction to the South of Italy

 Southern Italy shines in its smaller towns, not just its headline destinations.

-If you’re unsure where to begin, see my guide to 36 cities and towns worth visiting in Southern Italy — from coastal favourites to inland villages that rarely make standard itineraries.
+If you’re planning your trip, see my guide to 37 cities and towns worth visiting in Southern Italy — from coastal favourites to inland villages that rarely make standard itineraries.

 Food & Everyday Culture